ionbus/ionbus_fast_persist/readme.md

 2. Replays all WAL entries into cache
 3. Flushes recovered data to DuckDB
 4. Cleans up processed WAL files

+### Crash Safety

+`fast_persist` provides robust crash safety through a two-layer protection
+mechanism:

+**DuckDB Layer Protection:**
+- DuckDB is fully ACID-compliant and guarantees that the database file will never be corrupted, even if the process is killed mid-write
+- Once a transaction commits (via `COMMIT`), those changes are durable and will survive any crash
+- Uncommitted transactions are simply discarded on crash - the database remains consistent with the last committed state
+- DuckDB uses its own internal write-ahead log and `fsync` operations to ensure committed data reaches disk

+**Application WAL Layer Protection:**
+- All writes are immediately appended to application-level WAL files before being batched to DuckDB
+- If the process crashes during a DuckDB write operation, the WAL files preserve any data that wasn't yet committed
+- On restart, the recovery process replays all WAL entries and re-flushes them to DuckDB
+- This ensures zero data loss even if crashes occur between cache updates and DuckDB commits

+**Combined Guarantee:**

+Even in the worst-case scenario where the process is killed during an active DuckDB transaction:
+1. The DuckDB file remains readable and uncorrupted
+2. Any uncommitted data is preserved in WAL files
+3. The recovery process automatically restores all pending writes
+4. No data loss occurs, and the system continues operating normally

+This dual-layer approach provides both the performance of async writes and the reliability of fully durable storage.

 ## API Reference